sylhero/docker-freepbx/README.md

 https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion)
 in order to serve your pages.
 However, it will run just fine on it's own if you map appropriate ports.

-You will also need an external MySQL/MariaDB Container, athough it can use an internally provided service (not recommended).
+You will also need an external MySQL/MariaDB Container

 # Installation